-- The party responsible for the lifting work is the party which has ordered it and acts as the supervisor of the work in question, unless otherwise agreed. - A written plan must always be prepared for demanding lifting operations; cf. MG's standard for lifting work. - Everyone participating in the lifting work must familiarise themselves with the lifting work plan before starting the work. - The site must be fenced off before the lifting work begins to prevent unauthorised access to the area. - The bearing capacity of the base must be established before the planning of the lifting work. - The lifting accessories must be CE-marked, inspected and suitable for the purpose in question.
+- The party responsible for the lifting work is the party which has ordered it and acts as the supervisor of the work in question, unless otherwise agreed. - A written plan must always be prepared for demanding lifting operations; cf. MG's standard for lifting work. - For demanding lifts (special lifts) a separate lifting work supervisor needs appointed, who cannot act as person in charge of lifting work

-• The work machines used for the lifting must undergo and pass periodic inspections.
-Service providers are obligated to inform Metsä of any cranes, aerial lifting platforms and fork-lifts they bring to areas controlled by Metsä.
-In Finland, the records concerning the periodic inspections of the aforementioned equipment must be saved in the Zeroni system prior to a particular piece of equipment being deployed.

-- The load slinger and the signaller must have appropriate qualifications for the work and a written certificate of completed training (ISO 23853) provided by their own employer. - The use of fixed lifting equipment and forklifts controlled by Metsä requires induction and a permit provided by a representative of Metsä.
+- Everyone participating in the lifting work must familiarise themselves with the lifting work plan before starting the work. - The site must be fenced off before the lifting work begins to prevent unauthorised access to the area. - The bearing capacity of the base must be established before the planning of the lifting work. - The lifting accessories must be CE-marked, inspected and suitable for the purpose in question. - The work machines used for the lifting must undergo and pass periodic inspections.
+Service providers are obligated to inform Metsä of any cranes, aerial lifting platforms and forklifts they bring to areas controlled by Metsä.
+In Finland, the records concerning the periodic inspections of the aforementioned equipment must be saved in the Zeroni system prior to a particular piece of equipment being deployed. - The load slinger and the signaller must have appropriate qualifications for the work and a written certificate of completed training (ISO 23853) provided by their own employer. - The use of fixed lifting equipment and forklifts controlled by Metsä requires induction and a permit provided by a representative of Metsä.